-A grade in progress is given to students during the first 4.5, 9, and 13.5 weeks of a term during both split block and term courses.
+A grade in progress is available to students in infinite campus.
 Term courses give a final grade and 1 full credit at the end of the 18-week term.
-Split block courses give a final grade and 1/2 credit at the end of the 18-week term, and a final grade and another 1/2 credit at the end of term two.
+Split block courses give a final grade and 1⁄2 credit at the end of the 18-week term, and a final grade and another 1⁄2 credit at the end of term two.